zaiisao/Documentation/en/Recording/recording_cpp-1.md

 -   Use the same App ID in the Agora Recording SDK and in other Agora SDKs implementing voice or video communication.
 For detailed information about App ID, see [Getting an App ID](../../en/Agora%20Platform/token.md).
 -   Specify the channel to record.

+> The Recording SDK must use the same channel profile as the Agora Native/Web SDK, otherwise issues may occur.
 ## Prerequisites

 See [Setting up Your Environment](../../en/Quickstart%20Guide/recording_env.md) for the prerequisites.